-This is a Phase 3, multi-center, randomized, double-blind study to confirm the efficacy and safety of K-877 0.2 mg twice daily compared to matching placebo (in the 12-week Efficacy Period) and an active comparator, fenofibrate (in the 40-week Extension Period), in patients with fasting TG levels $\geq 500$ mg/dL (5.65 mmol/L) and $< 2000$ mg/dL (22.60 mmol/L) and normal renal function.
+This is a Phase 3, multi-center, randomized study to confirm the efficacy and safety of K-877 0.2 mg twice daily compared to matching placebo (in the double-blind 12-week Efficacy Period) and an active comparator, fenofibrate group (in the open-label 40-week Extension Period), in patients with fasting TG levels ≥ 500 mg/dL (5.65 mmol/L) and < 2000 mg/dL (22.60 mmol/L) and mild or moderate renal impairment (estimated glomerular filtration rate [eGFR] ≥ 30 mL/min/1.73 m2 and < 90 mL/min/1.73 m2).

 Eligible patients will enter a 4- to 6-week lifestyle stabilization period (4-week stabilization for patients not requiring washout and 6-week washout and stabilization for patients on lipid-altering therapy other than statins, ezetimibe, or proprotein convertase subtilisin/kexin type 9 [PCSK9] inhibitors).
 The stabilization period will be followed by a 2-week TG qualifying period (Visits 2 [Week -2] and 3 [Week -1]), and patient eligibility will be assessed based on the mean TG value from these 2 visits.
-If the patient's mean TG level during the TG qualifying period is $\geq 450$ mg/dL (5.09 mmol/L) and $< 500$ mg/dL (5.65 mmol/L), an additional TG measurement can be taken 1 week later at Visit 3.1.
+If the patient's mean TG level during the TG qualifying period is ≥ 450 mg/dL (5.09 mmol/L) and < 500 mg/dL (5.65 mmol/L), an additional TG measurement can be taken 1 week later at Visit 3.1.
 The mean of all 3 TG measurements will be used to determine eligibility for the study.
 After confirmation of qualifying fasting TG values, eligible patients will enter a 12-week, randomized, double-blind Efficacy Period.
 At Visit 4 (Day 1), patients will be randomly assigned in a 2:1 ratio to K-877 0.2 mg twice daily or identical matching placebo tablets twice daily.
 During the 12-week Efficacy Period, patients will return to the site at Visit 5 (Week 4), Visit 6 (Week 8), and Visit 7 (Week 12) for efficacy and safety evaluations.

-Patients who successfully complete the 12-week Efficacy Period are eligible to continue in a 40-week, double-blind, active-controlled Extension Period after completing the Visit 7 (Week 12) procedures.
-Patients randomized to receive K-877 0.2 mg twice daily in the 12-week Efficacy Period will continue to receive K-877 0.2 mg twice daily, as well as placebo matching fenofibrate 145 mg once daily, in the 40-week Extension Period.
-Patients randomized to receive placebo matching K-877 0.2 mg twice daily in the 12-week Efficacy Period will receive fenofibrate 145 mg once daily and placebo matching K-877 0.2 mg twice daily in the 40-week Extension Period.
+Patients who successfully complete the 12-week Efficacy Period are eligible to continue in a 40-week, open-label, active-controlled Extension Period after completing the Visit 7 (Week 12) procedures.
+Patients randomized to receive K-877 0.2 mg twice daily in the 12-week Efficacy Period will continue to receive K-877 0.2 mg twice daily in the 40-week Extension Period.
+Patients randomized to receive placebo matching K-877 0.2 mg twice daily in the 12-week Efficacy Period will initiate fenofibrate dosing at 48 mg once daily at Visit 7 (Week 12).
+Starting from Visit 8 (Week 16), Investigators can adjust fenofibrate dosing (to 145 mg once daily) at their discretion according to the local standard of care.